-Diagnosis can be delayed for a variety of reasons, but the most common are:
+Failure in diagnosis can occur due to a variety of reasons, but the most common are:

 Every cancer is different, but in most cases, the sooner the diagnosis and treatment, the better the outcome for the patient.
-Early diagnosis of cancer, before it has metastasized, is one of the most important factors in effective treatment and increasing a patient's survival.
+Early diagnosis of cancer before it has metastasized is one of the most critical factors for effective treatment and increasing a patient's survival.

-How Can Cancer Misdiagnosis in a Miami Hospital Affect You?
+How Can Cancer Misdiagnosis in a Hospital Affect You?

 Many cancer fatalities could have been avoided if a proper diagnosis of a condition had been made in time to save the patient's life.
 Many forms of cancer are dangerous because of the risk of spreading through the body and attacking tissues or organs that are especially vulnerable or difficult to treat.
 A timely diagnosis can be just as important as an accurate diagnosis to save a patient's life.